ComBat

 He emerged onto the ground, took one of the willow bats from Hogg, and instructed Lillee to be quiet and use the bat; Lillee threw his aluminium bat away in disgust ("throwing the offending lump of metal fully 40 yards towards the pavilion"), and grudgingly took the wooden bat.

 Lillee was not censured or disciplined for this incident; both the umpires and the Australian Cricket Board decided to let Lillee off with only a warning.
 Wisden Cricketers' Almanack said that Lillee's "'unsavoury' behaviour partly overshadowed other individual performances more in keeping with the spirit of the game", and commented "The incident served only to blacken Lillee's reputation and damage the image of the game as well as, eventually, the Australian authorities because of their reluctance to take effective disciplinary action".

 After the game, sales of the bat skyrocketed for a few months, with Monaghan giving Lillee a small cut of the profits.
 This lasted for only a few months before the Laws of cricket were amended to state that the blade of the bat was to be made of wood (Law 5).
-The actual bat that Lillee used is still in his possession; after the match ended, he had it signed by both teams.
+The bat that Lillee used is still in his possession; after the match ended, he had it signed by both teams.
 Brearley, realising a sales stunt when he saw one, simply signed the bat "Good luck with the sales".

 The match itself was described by Wisden as "enthralling" and ended with only 14.4 overs remaining in the last day's play, with Geoff Boycott carrying his own wooden bat through the innings and ending marooned on 99 not out.
 Australia won the match by 138 runs.